-The entry model in Section 4.2 provides inequality conditions for profitable entry, making it impossible to point-identify entry costs.
-Instead, I resort to partial identification and seek to estimate bounds on the identified set of fixed entry costs for every brand.
+The product assortment model in Section 4.1 provides inequality conditions to profitably offer a product, making it impossible to point-identify fixed costs.
+Instead, I resort to partial identification and seek to estimate bounds on the identified set of fixed costs of offering a product for every brand.

-To estimate bounds on the fixed costs of adding a product, I determine the set of potential products of each firm.
-I refer to all products that a firm could have added as potential products, to the potential products that it actually added as active products, and to the potential products that it chose not to add as inactive products.
+To estimate bounds on the fixed costs of offering a product, I determine the set of potential products of each firm.
+I refer to all products that a firm could have offered as potential products, to the potential products that it actually offered as active products, and to the potential products that it chose not to offer as inactive products.
 Recall that the set of potential products of firm f in market t is denoted as $\mathcal{J}{ft}$ and the set of active products as $J{ft}$ .
 I denote the set of inactive products of firm f as $\tilde{J}{ft}$ .

 The set of active products includes products I observe in the data.
-Before I determine the set of inactive products, it is worth remembering that the goal is to estimate the fixed costs of adding a product that is part of the set of products a firm is technologically capable of producing.
-Thus, if a firm does not have any front-loaders among its active products, I do not consider that it could have added such a washer in that year.
+My aim is to estimate the fixed costs of offering a product that is part of the set of products a firm is technologically capable of producing.
+Thus, if a firm does not have any front-loaders among its active products, I do not consider that it could have offered such a washer in that year.
 Instead, I exploit the fact that I can distinguish sales at the retailer level and that appliance brand owners introduce different products at different retailers.
 For any active product (e.g., a front-loader by KitchenAid sold at Sears), all versions of the product that I do not observe in the data (e.g., a front-loader by KitchenAid sold at another retailer) is an inactive product.
 I therefore capture the fixed costs related to marketing, additional retail floor space or customizing the product for the clientele of a particular retailer but not those of developing new technologies.

 The estimation of the fixed cost bounds closely follows the procedure described by Eizenberg (2014).
 If the observed product entry is a pure strategy SPNE, no firm can profitably deviate unilaterally from this equilibrium.
-This means that no firm can increase its expected profits by unilaterally adding inactive products or removing active products.
-To estimate bounds on the fixed costs of adding a product, I exploit a subset of the equilibrium conditions, namely, that no firm has a profitable one-step deviation.
+To estimate bounds on the fixed costs of offering a product, I exploit a subset of the equilibrium conditions, namely, that no firm has a profitable one-step deviation.

-Let us denote the equilibrium product portfolio (i.e., the set of active products) of firm f at time t as $J{ft}^$ .
-For each active product j that a firm chooses to introduce in equilibrium, an upper bound on the fixed cost of introducing the product is the expected incremental profit from offering that product, holding other products fixed.
-That is, where $\bar{F}{jt}$ is the upper bound on the fixed costs of adding product j at time t.
+I denote the equilibrium product portfolio (i.e., the set of active products) of firm f at time t as $J{ft}^$ .
+For each active product j that a firm chooses to offer in equilibrium, an upper bound on the fixed cost is the expected incremental profit from offering that product, holding other products fixed.
+That is, where $\bar{F}{jt}$ is the upper bound on the fixed costs of offering product j at time t.

-$$F{jt} \le E[VP{ft}(J{ft}^) - VP{ft}(J{ft}^ - \mathbf{1}{ft}^j)] \equiv \bar{F}{jt}, \qquad (13)$$ profit from offering that product, holding other products fixed.
-That is,

-For each inactive product, a lower bound on the fixed cost is the expected incremental where $\underline{F}{jt}$ is the lower bound on the fixed costs of adding product j at time t.
+$$F{jt} \le E[VP{ft}(J{ft}^) - VP{ft}(J{ft}^ - \mathbf{1}{ft}^j)] \equiv \bar{F}{jt}, \qquad (14)$$ where $\underline{F}{jt}$ is the lower bound on the fixed costs of offering product j at time t.